Cavs’ Thompson to miss 2 more weeks with sprained foot

 Thompson is averaging 11.5 points and a career-high 11.1 rebounds in 35 games.
 He has been one of the few bright spots for the rebuilding, three-time defending Eastern Conference champions.

-The Cavs, however, could soon be getting back All-Star Kevin Love.
+The Cavs could soon be getting back All-Star Kevin Love.
 He has missed most of the season following foot surgery but continues to progress and is doing more on-court rehab.

+Cleveland coach Larry Drew was encouraged by what Love was able to do during Friday’s shoot-around, which consisted mostly of taking part in offensive drills.

+“What I saw of Kevin this morning, I was almost in awe — how well he moved, how well he passed,” Drew said.
+“I’ve been watching in workouts and he’s been shooting the ball extremely well.”

 More AP NBA: https://apnews.com/tag/NBA and https://twitter.com/AP_Sports